yungwifi/stock-trading-app/part-ii.md

 ## 2. Stock (`/stocks/:symbol`)

 The stock information beyond name and symbol (e.g., `Current Price`, `Change`) should no longer be pulled from hard-coded data.
-Instead, this information should be pulled from the [Markit on Demand API](http://dev.markitondemand.com/MODApis/).
+Instead, this information should be pulled from the Alphavantage API.

-When this view loads, a call will be made to the [Markit on Demand API](http://dev.markitondemand.com/MODApis/) that returns a JSON representation of the stock in question.
+When this view loads, a call will be made to the external API that returns a JSON representation of the stock in question.

-> Please reference the earlier note about the Markit on Demand API and `jsonp`

 If the API call is successful, that stock's information should be displayed on the page.